tamithia/CyberSecurityBase_Project1/README.md

-# CyberSecurityBase_Project1
+# Cyber Security Base 2020: Project 1

-The first course project for the Cybersecurity Base course at the Open University of Helsinki
+The first course project for the Cyber Security Base 2020 course at the Open University of Helsinki.